Israel

 • Natural gas exports exposed to security issues and relationship with Egypt

-• Lack of workers in key sectors such as manufacturing and high-tech
+• Lack of workers in key sectors such as manufacturing, high-tech and construction

 • Strongly divided and fragmented political landscape causing political instability and frequent snap elections